sven3270350/plan9-hiring-TIM_bersaw/README.md

 -   Fork this repo.
 With fork name plan9-hiring-${telegramNickname}.
 -   Implement as many tests from .test.js files as you can.
+-   Follow the code style from this repo.
+-   Use conventional commits.
 -   Comment your code.
 -   Commit and push it to the forked repo.
 -   Send the link.